bluesky/bluesky/doc/source/documents.rst

 with useful components.

-When a plan instructs the RunEngine to read a detector, the RunEngine records hat reading in a Python dictionary that relates the measurement to associated metadata.
+When a plan instructs the RunEngine to read a detector, the RunEngine records that reading in a Python dictionary that relates the measurement to associated metadata.
 We dub this dictionary, which is organized in a formally specified way, a *document*.